-Some substances require several months to create an addiction.
-Heroin, a truly insidious drug, can become addictive in just a matter of weeks.
-By the time the body and mind develop an unhealthy need and/or desire for it, any attempts to stop using are going to be fraught with danger.
-If you have decided to fight back against your heroin addiction, you would be best served to understand you are facing the prospects of a heroin detox process.
+Some substances require extended time for an addiction to form.
+Not so with heroin.
+Heroin, a truly insidious drug, can create an addiction in just a matter of weeks.
+By the time the body and mind develop the unhealthy need or desire for it, any attempt to stop using are fraught with danger.
+If you have decided to fight back against your heroin addiction, you should understand you face the rigors of a heroin detox program.

 The Dangers of Withdrawal

-If handled properly, the heroin detox process is manageable with a minimum of possible issues.
+If handled properly, a heroin detox program is manageable with a minimum of possible issues.
 Some of the possible withdrawal symptoms you might face when you stop using seem scary.
-A mere mention of these symptoms should be enough to convince you about the importance of a heroin detox process.
+A mere mention of these symptoms should be enough to convince you about the importance of a heroin addiction treatment program.

-In the initial stages of withdrawal, you will face symptoms like cravings, stomach cramps, restlessness and perhaps a little moodiness.
+In the initial stages of withdrawal, you will face symptoms like cravings, stomach cramps, restlessness and perhaps crankiness.
 By the end of the first day, the body will begin to punish you for not giving it what it needs.
-The symptoms graduate to things like a fever, chills, a runny nose, diarrhea, vomiting and muscle cramping.
-At its worst, withdrawal symptoms can become life-threatening.
-This would include cardiovascular problems, hallucinations, and convulsions.
+The symptoms graduate to fever, chills, a runny nose, diarrhea, vomiting and muscle cramping.
+At its worst, withdrawal symptoms are life-threatening.
+This includes cardiovascular problems, hallucinations, and convulsions.

-Given the possible dangers of heroin withdrawal, you should not try to stop “cold turkey.”
+Given the possible dangers the heroin withdrawal timeline presents, you should not try to stop “cold turkey.”
 The risks are significant and often very painful.
-A detox process with an accredited facility will always be your best choice.
+A heroin detox program with an accredited facility will always be your best choice.

 About Heroin Detox

-Given the serious nature of heroin addiction, there’s very little chance you will be able to avoid a medically monitored detox process.
+Given the serious nature of heroin addiction, there’s very little chance you will be able to avoid a medical detox program.
 As the withdrawal symptoms progress, it’s much safer for medical staff to be on hand to make sure nothing goes terribly wrong.
 When encountering patients or clients with a deep-rooted addiction that has gone on for months and maybe years, the medical staff may elect to use tapering drugs.
 These types of drugs are designed to allow the patient’s body to slowly adjust to the absence of the heroin.
-A slow reckoning is often the safest approach to a heroin detox.
+A slow reckoning is often the safest approach to a heroin detox program.

-Serenity House Detox, a quality detox organization, has facilities located in Florida and Houston, Texas.
+Serenity House Detox, a quality detox center, has facilities located in Florida and Houston, Texas.
 Our facility in Houston provides a full range of detox services, covering addictions to most any substances.
-After a proper assessment, patients are assigned to a specific detox program that includes individualized care.
+After a proper assessment, patients are assigned to a specific detox program that includes individual therapy.

 The current detox center services being offered include: